spiral/docs/orm/basics.md

 WHERE "id" = 1
 ```

-Record model included *only modified* fields into update query.
-Such approach can be useful in many cases when data is updated from many places, however if you wish to save your entity data into database as solid dataset you can force entity "solid state".
-When model (Record) are in solid state every small update will cause full dataset update.
+Record model added *only modified* fields into update query.
+This approach is useful in many cases when the data is updated from many places.
+However, if you want to save your entity data into the database as a solid dataset, you can force the entity "solid state".
+When the model (Record) is in a solid state every small update will cause a full dataset update.

 ```php
 $user = User::findByPK(1);